JetBrains/intellij-sdk-docs/basics/architectural_overview/file_view_providers.md

 To access this extension point, create a Java class that implements the [FileViewProviderFactory](upsource:///platform/core-api/src/com/intellij/psi/FileViewProviderFactory.java) interface, and in this class, override the `createFileViewProvider` method.

-To declare the extension to the `fileType.fileViewProviderFactory` extension point, to the `<extensions>` section of the plugin.xml file, add the following syntax:
+To declare the extension to the `fileType.fileViewProviderFactory` extension point, add the following syntax to the `<extensions>` section of the `plugin.xml` file:

 ```xml
 <extensions>